Veterans Review and Appeal Board - 2016-17 Annual Report

 When a Veteran decides to appeal their departmental decision to the Board, they contact the Bureau of Pensions Advocates or another representative organization.
 The representative works with the Veteran to prepare the case, taking valuable time to obtain additional information and evidence.

-Once the representative and Veteran advise the Board that they are ready to proceed and the hearing is scheduled, our goal is to hear the case and issue a decision within 16 weeks.
-Last year, we achieved this in 96% of Review and 98% of Appeal cases.
-Also noteworthy is that the vast majority of cases (86% of Reviews and 92% of Appeals) were actually heard and decided within a much shorter time—just 10 weeks—as the following table shows:
+Once the representative and Veteran advise the Board that they are ready to proceed, our goal is to schedule a hearing, conduct the hearing, and issue the decision within 16 weeks.
+Last year, we achieved this in 97% of Review and 98% of Appeal cases.
+Also noteworthy is that the vast majority of cases (93% of Reviews and 91% of Appeals) were actually heard and decided within a much shorter time—just 10 weeks—as the following table shows:

 4. Year in Review

 Last year, the Board made good progress in developing a paperless hearing process to increase efficiency and reduce time spent mailing documents between our administration office in Charlottetown and hearing locations across Canada.
 To ensure a smooth transition, we have: